axibase/axibase-collector-docs/jobs/aws.md

 ## Overview

-AWS job allows you to copy [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) statistics into Axibase Time Series Database for long-term retention, reporting, and visualization.
+AWS Job copies [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) statistics into Axibase Time Series Database for long-term retention, reporting, and visualization.

-The AWS job maintains markers for each CloudWatch metric in the built-in Collector database to load only incremental data.
-These markers allow the job to execute optimized API requests and to avoid data gaps in case of network outages.
+This job maintains markers for each CloudWatch metric in the built-in Collector database to load only incremental data.
+These markers allow the job to execute optimized API requests and avoid data gaps in case of network outages.

-When started for the first time, the AWS job loads available historical data for up to 2 weeks.
+When started for the first time, the AWS Job loads available historical data for up to two weeks.

-Each job can be configured to retrieve metrics from different [AWS regions](https://docs.aws.amazon.com/general/latest/gr/rande.html#cw_region).
+Configure each AWS Job to retrieve metrics from different [AWS regions](https://docs.aws.amazon.com/general/latest/gr/rande.html#cw_region).

 ## Supported Namespaces